 The easiest way to calculate child support is to use the child support calculator provided on the Office of Recovery Services’ (ORS) website, HERE.
 If you’re unsure of how to go about using this calculator, this article will help you.

-In Utah, there’s a number of factors the court will consider when determining how much child support you will have to pay, or how much child support you will receive in your divorce or custody battle.
+In Utah, there are a number of factors the court will consider when determining how much child support you will have to pay, or how much child support you will receive in your divorce or custody battle.
 The court will consider (1) the income of both of the parties; (2) the number of children born to both of the parents; (3) the type of physical custody awarded; (4) whether one of the parties has another child support or alimony obligation in a different case; (5) whether there are other children currently living with one of the parents whom that parent is obligated to support.
 This article will discuss each of these factors in more detail below.

 The Parties’ Income.